Jhamende/Cute-File-Browser/README.md

 - Added Fancybox Support
 - Added custom icon management
 - Modified  /assets/js/script.js in order to be supported by most recent jquery version, also better for fancybox.

+There are actually no plans to extend this tool.
+You're free to download it and extend it for your own use.

 -----